-- A specific piece of text, for which you can apply further search criteria - An address range - A combination of these, like a specific piece of text within a specific address range.
+- A specific piece of text, for which you can apply further search criteria - An address range

+- A data value - A combination of these, like a specific piece of text within a specific address range.

-For more information about the various options, see Find in Trace dialog box, page 197.
+For more information about the various options, see Find in Trace dialog box (in the C-SPY Simulator), page 211.

 3 When you have specified your search criteria, click Find.
 The Find in Trace window is displayed, which means you can start analyzing the trace data.
-For more information, see Find in Trace window, page 198.
+For more information, see Find in Trace window, page 214.